-Relaxation and visualization can help reduce xerostomia that results from nervousness.
+Relaxation and visualization can help reduce xerostomia that is the result of nervousness.
 Close your eyes, breathe in deeply through the nose and exhale through the mouth.
 Visualize yourself at the starting line getting ready to run your race.
 Imagine yourself running at your optimum levels.
 If you are a novice runner, you may find you are less nervous with every race and your feelings of dry mouth dissipate as you gain more experience.